nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 During application shutdown, it ceases all ongoing operations of Burdens and invokes cleanup when necessary.<br/>
 <br/>
 **`Commons`**<br/>
-['Commons'] represents a collection of classes used by multiple other components.<br/>
+`Commons` represents a collection of classes used by multiple other components.<br/>
 Two of those classes play important roles at the architecture level.

 * `EventsCenter` : Written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained), this class